vivshaw/4-19-public-data-talk/slides.md

 Initial thought: Public economic datasets - a natural fit for business.
 There's lots of comprehensive, clean data out there with direct business relevance.

 <div class="fragment" />
-Ulterior motive: 'Yay, a chance to revisit my old stomping grounds & build something neat!'
+Ulterior motive: 'Yay, a chance to revisit my old stomping grounds & build some neat visualizations!'

 ----